Nestyzorix/client_server_project/README.md

+# PHP practices
-# Some practice with the server side of Internet resources on PHP
+Some practice with the server side of Internet resources